fullstack-development/developers-roadmap/backend/python/junior-1/python.md

 - What is the difference between an argument and a parameter?
 - Side-effects
   - What is it?
-  - Why is it important to write functions without them?
+  - Why is it important to avoid them?
 - What is a pure function?
 - What can be returned from function?
 Is `return` statement required?
 - Default argument value